Generic Name: lamivudine (la MIV yoo deen)

 Lamivudine can pass into breast milk and may harm a nursing baby.
 You should not breast-feed while you are using lamivudine to treat hepatitis B. Women with HIV or AIDS should not breast feed a baby.
 Even if your baby is born without HIV, the virus may be passed to the baby in your breast milk.

-Lamivudine should not be given to a child younger than 2 years old.
+Lamivudine is not approved for use by anyone younger than 2 years old.